Background information

 - For Dimension - Configure the fields and format you want to be displayed as a group.

-- Fields - Select a grouping option from the Fields dropdown.
+- Field Name - Select a field from the dropdown.

 - Alias -Give an Alias for the dimension.